alexholcombe/MOTcircular/experiment_specific/radial_motion/radialMotion.md

 Should also be a function of time?
 But if the idea is to know/determine individual objects' trajectories, then reversals will mess it up.
 Is it about individual object paths or not?

+### Decomposing motion into radial and circular components

+- schematic_radialCircularSpeed.key contains a schematic.

 ## Radial motion with exchange positions with distractor

 - [ ] Have multiple radii and occasionally have corresponding objects